 Is argan oil good for burns?
 Yes, it is!

-Argan oil heals the irritated or inflamed area of the skin, providing you with a relief with a minimal peeling.
+Argan oil heals the irritated or inflamed area of the skin, providing you with relief with minimal peeling of the skin.
 Anti-inflammatory, argan oil can cool down the problematic area and still be gentle while doing so.
 It boosts the healing process of the skin in case of burns, cuts, and wounds.

 A natural moisturizer, argan oil softens the skin and tones it gently.
 Rich in vitamins E and A and other antioxidants, it protects the skin from the oxidative stress.